Fanny Crosby: Marriage and family

 In addition to Crosby's income as a poet and lyricist, Van played the organ at two churches in New York City, and gave private music lessons.
 The couple could have lived comfortably on their combined income, but Crosby "had other priorities and gave away anything that was not necessary to their daily survival".
 Van and Fanny organized concerts with half the proceeds given to aid the poor, in which she gave recitations of her poems and sang, and he played various instruments.
 Van provided the music for some of her poetry, although Fanny indicated that "his taste was mostly for the wordless melodies of the classics".
 The van Alstynes collaborated on the production of a hymnal featuring only hymns written by them, but it was rejected by Biglow and Main—ostensibly because the directors believed that the public would not buy a hymnal featuring only two composers, but probably due to the complexity of the melodies.
 In 1874, Crosby was reported to be "living in a destitute condition".

 For many years, the van Alstynes had "a most unusual married life", and lived together only intermittently.
 By 1880, they had separated, living both separately and independently due to a rift in their marriage of uncertain origin.
-At one point soon after, Crosby moved to a "dismal flat" at 9 Frankfort Street, near one of Manhattan's worst slums in the Lower East Side.
+At one point soon after, Crosby moved to a "dismal flat" at 9 Frankfort Street, near one of Manhattan's worst slums on the Lower East Side.
 Thereafter, she lived at several different addresses in and around Manhattan.

 Van Alstyne rarely accompanied Crosby when she traveled, and she vacationed without him.
 Despite living separately for more than two decades, Crosby insisted that they "maintained an amiable relationship", kept in contact with one another, and even ministered together on occasions in this period.
 For example, Alexander played a piano solo at the third annual reunion of the Underhill Society of America on June 15, 1895, in Yonkers, New York, while Crosby read an ode to Captain John Underhill, the progenitor of the American branch of the Underhill family.
 Her only recorded admission of marital unhappiness was in 1903, when she commented on her late husband in Will Carleton's This is My Story: "He had his faults—and so have I mine, but notwithstanding these, we loved each other to the last".